Publish with us

 Linda Bernardi

-Linda Bernardi is a serial technology author, investor, and entrepreneur.
-Formerly the Chief Innovation Officer for IoT and Cloud at IBM, she runs the technology strategy firm Straterra Partners.
+Linda Bernardi is a serial technology entrepreneur and author.
+Formerly Chief Innovation Officer for IoT & Cloud at IBM, she runs the technology strategy firm StraTerra Partners.

 Sanjay Sarma